+We lease 80,088 square feet of office space at our corporate headquarters in San Francisco, California.
 In September of 2019, we entered into a lease agreement for approximately 100,807 square feet of office space in Tempe, Arizona for our operations hub.
 We have additional leases in Phoenix, Arizona; Los Angeles, California; Dallas, Texas; Plano, Texas; Atlanta, Georgia; Duluth, Georgia; and smaller field offices in many of our markets.
-We believe that these existing office spaces are adequate for our current needs and that suitable additional or alternative space will be available in the future on commercially reasonable terms.
-If required.